OpenPPL/ppl.nn/docs/en/cpp-api-reference.md

 ppl::common::RetCode Init(const char* model_buf, uint64_t buf_len, Engine** engines, uint32_t engine_num);
 ```

-Initializes an `PmxRuntimeBuilder` instance from an PMX model file or buffer.
+Initializes an `pmx::RuntimeBuilder` instance from an PMX model file or buffer.
 The first parameter is the model file path, the second is engines that may be used to evaluate the compute graph.
 Note that callers should guarantee that `engines` is valid during inferencing.

 ```c++
 ppl::common::RetCode Preprocess();